Timer/honors-paper/paper.md

 # CUDA
 When performing matrix operations on CUDA, the performance increase is between negative and marginal.
-Device 0: Tesla K40c
- -> multiprocessor count: 15
- -> stream processor count: 192 (total 2880)
- -> warp size: 32
- -> max threads per block: 1024
- -> max block dimensions: 1024 x 1024 x 64
- -> max grid dimensions: 2147483647 x 65535 x 65535
+The tests were performed on a Tesla K40c card, which contains 15 multiprocessors at 192 stream processors each (2880 total stream cores).

-Figure 2 illustrates that when using CUDA, the runtime decreases marginally.
+Figure 2 illustrates that when using CUDA, the runtime increases.
 Exact results may be seen in Table 2.

 \begin{table}[ht]
 \centering